business formation lawyers

 Professional Corporation

-A professional corporation is a type of corporation that is formed for professionals such as doctors, lawyers, and accountants.
+A professional corporation is a type of organization that is formed for professionals such as doctors, lawyers, and accountants.
 It provides liability protection for its owners while allowing them to maintain their professional licenses.

 Nonprofit Corporation

-A nonprofit corporation is a type of corporation that is formed for charitable, religious, educational, or scientific purposes.
+A nonprofit corporation is a type of organization that is formed for charitable, religious, educational, or scientific purposes.
 It is exempt from paying federal income tax and may also be exempt from state sales and property taxes.

 Next Steps for Entrepreneurs